Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

 Another example of ingesting CMAF track files is provided by [=fmp4tools=] as described in [=LiveCMAF=] .
 In this case stored track files are used.
 The tool can patch the timestamp of the input tracks to a real time and upload the segments in real-time.
 The tool can upload timed text and timed metadata tracks.
-Also the tools support conversion and creation of timed metadata tracks.
+Also the tools support conversion and creation of timed metadata tracks, and on-the-fly generation of avail cues based on SCTE-35.

 options avaialble when using fmp4 tools:
 <pre><code>